AO CMF Research & Development Strategy

 - Intraoperative bone reconstruction Research enhancement of bone fracture healing

 - Quality of life (QoL)

 - Facial fracture

 - Database creation for validated data of outcome studies

-The call for AO CMF Start-up Grants 2021 is now closed.
+The call for AO CMF 2022 Research Start-up Grants is now open!

 Funded Research Projects

 Explore the list of all funded AO CMF Research Projects